lastingParadox/ff-site/utils/archive-to-markdown/md/ff2/police-brutality.md

 **Brakia** _(25-Jun-18 02:11 PM)_

-_Serpile doesn't remember shining the thrusters, but it sounded like something he would do._
+_`Serpile`: Serpile doesn't remember shining the thrusters, but it sounded like something he would do._

-> I think so.
+> `Serpile`: I think so.

 **Bagelwrecker** _(25-Jun-18 02:11 PM)_